 Common and frequent questions staff fielded were the future for staff's employment, the location of the office, and which organization, or Executive Director, will be left.

-The Executive Directors were often warned that could be setting themselves for redundancy (and their teams as well)..
+The Executive Directors were often warned that they could be setting themselves for redundancy (and their teams as well).
 But they knew that they would not be truly fulfilling their responsibilities if they did not undertake this work.
 It was also clear that there was limited opportunity to scale the operations in the future and maintain their staffing levels, if considerable operational changes were not done.

 The impact the organizations deliver is driven by the staff and board teams.
 An important cultural value is respectful and healthy workplaces that lead with care.
-A natural extension of this is making sure there is a place for everyone through and on the other side of this process.
+A natural extension of this is making sure there is a place for everyone, both throughout and on the other side of this process.

-Despite an overlap of roles and responsibilities among team members, we knew that each team member has a place. (insert wheel/pyramid).
+Despite an overlap of roles and responsibilities among team members, we knew that each team member has a place.
 The staff worked considerably closer together during the merger process than they had in past collaborations.
 Working together revealed where individual strengths and capacities were, and was a first 'test' of an HR model.
 Additionally, shared in-office co-working days allowed for interpersonal relationships to develop, and to learn more about each other's areas of strength and interest.

 Moving forward, the two groups are excited about having one larger team from which to learn and draw support from.
 They have also been feeding off of the excitement and involvement of the community throughout this process.
-"I am glad to be at the forefront of this merger between two organizations whose work in the arts scene has been so important.
-It's been a very fulfilling experience both as an artist and administrator, and I'm excited for what the future brings!" - Axandre Lemours, OAC Staff - Administration and Communications Assistant